tetloose/tetloose-wp/Docs/Wordpress/acf.md

 # ACF

 Tetloose-WP relies on Advanced Custom Fields ACF.
-When ever a **field** or **post type** is created or removed ACF will generate / update the it's corrisponding json file.
-The files are stored here `src/acf`.
+When ever a **field** or **post type** is created or removed ACF will generate / update the associated json file for it.
+The files are stored in `src/acf`.

-This allows us to version fields and post types.

-On first load of the project, goto **ACF** and sync all the avalible fields and post types.
+These fields / post types can now be version controlled.

 ## Option pages

-ACF allows us to create option pages that sit in the sidebar, this is really handy for content that isn't apart of the loop.

 Option pages are stored `src/js/components/functions/acf.php` line **35 - 73**.